 E-mail Direct access typically requires authorization.
 If you are an NYU school administrator or faculty member, you can request access by contacting your school's dean.
 If you're a central administrative unit or not sure whether you meet eligibility requirements, send a message with your name, title, and reason for desiring access to email@example.com.

-For approval to send messages, ITS suggests that for mailings sent to your own constituency, this can be approved by a pre-designated person; for mailings addressing more than your immediate constituency, please review the following restrictions.
+For approval to send messages, NYU IT suggests that for mailings sent to your own constituency, this can be approved by a pre-designated person; for mailings addressing more than your immediate constituency, please review the following restrictions.